deeppavlov/DeepPavlov/docs/devguides/contribution_guide.rst

    Pay attention that we support typing annotations in every function declaration.

-   Accompany code with **clear comments** to let other people understand the flow of your mind.
+   Accompany your code with **clear comments** to let other people understand the flow of your mind.

    If you create new models, refer to the :doc:`Register your model